Halloween Time at Disneyland Resort

 Disney Resort Halloween Room Celebrations

-If you’ll be staying at the Disneyland Resort this fall, Disney Floral & Gifts Dream Maker offering for Halloween.
-Skellington Mickey’s Haunted Adventure features a one-of-a-kind Halloween light-up banner that will be hung on your resort room door to greet you when you return from the parks.
-Upon enter your room, you’ll find an illuminated Jack Skellington head, a candy filled jack-o-lantern, a cobwebbed candelabra, a personalized note to the family, Tim Burton’s The Nightmare Before Christmas-themed playing cards and tiny tombstones scattered throughout your room.
+If you’ll be staying at the Disneyland Resort this fall, Disney Floral & Gifts Dream Maker have a special offering for Halloween.
+Mickey’s Spooktacular Celebration features a one-of-a-kind light-up Mickey pumpkin banner that will be hung on your resort room door to greet you when you return from the parks.
+Upon entering your room, you’ll find a note letting you know that treats await!
+A keepsake bin filled with seasonal treats is next, along with creepy candelabra, luminaries, activities, and more!
 And once you’ve found all the lurking treasures and haunts, the kids can cozy up with a new Mickey plush and fleece blanket to complete one thrilling Halloween family memory.
-To learn more about Skellington Mickey’s Haunted Adventure at Disneyland Resort, call Disneyland Dream Makers at 714-781-GIFT or visit Disneyflorist.com.
+To learn more about Mickey’s Spooktacular Celebration at Disneyland Resort, call Disneyland Dream Makers at 714-781-GIFT or visit Disneyflorist.com.